SimonPadbury/eleventy-gulp-and-sass/README.md

     $ npm install --save-dev @11ty/eleventy
     ```

-Further info can be found at [https://www.11ty.dev/docs/getting-started/](https://www.11ty.dev/docs/getting-started/)
+Further infoformation can be found at [https://www.11ty.dev/docs/getting-started/](https://www.11ty.dev/docs/getting-started/)

 After Eleventy has been installed (it takes a few sec.), you are ready to add `gulp`, `gulp-sass`, etc.

 ## Adding Gulp and Gulp-Sass

-1. Still in project root folder in your command line, add `gulp` and all these pakages using NPM — add them _locally_  using the `--save-dev` flag:
+1. Still in your project root folder in your command line, install `gulp` and all these pakages using NPM and the `--save-dev` flag:

     ```JS
     $ npm install --save-dev gulp